 As I was convinced I didn’t like it, I resisted making creamed spinach at home for years.
-Then one day not too long ago I received a huge bag of beautiful spinach in my organic vegetable box.
+Then one day I received a huge bag of beautiful spinach in my organic vegetable box.
 ‘That would be lovely for creamed spinach,’ my husband said hopefully.

 Not only did my husband love my version of this classic dish, I did too.
 It’s now a regular feature on our menu.
-I recently served it at a dinner party to a confirmed spinach hater – I had to dare him to try it – and he was completely won over.
+I recently served it at a dinner party to a confirmed spinach hater and he was completely won over.

 Although I can’t say this dish is good for you with all the lovely sauce, the spinach is very lightly cooked so you do get lots of vitamins and iron.
-Definitely better for you than the original, my creamed spinach is quick and easy to make.
+Definitely better for you than the original, my lighter creamed spinach is quick and easy to make too.
 I hope you and your family enjoy it as much as we do!